Thesis and Dissertation Information

 Limiting access to the Western community is a good option for those wishing to preserve First North American Serial Rights (publication rights).
 A current WWU login is required to view the thesis, and the limited access status does not expire like an embargo does.

-To choose this option, use the limited access library authorization form instead of the standard one, and make a note in CEDAR when you upload your thesis.
+To choose this option, use the limited access library authorization form instead of the standard one, and include a note when you submit your thesis.
 Library authorization forms are available in the Templates section above, and on Canvas.